HDF143 Intro to Effective Parenting

 HDF222 Family Relationships

-Examines communication patterns and relationships between adults, children and adults, and within intimate personal relations (marriage, families, and couple relations).
+Examines communication patterns and relationships between adults, children and adults, and within intimate personal relations (marriage, families, and couples).
 Emphasizes understanding the role of the family and its consequent role in the development of the individual.
 Prerequisite: Placement into RD090 and WR090; or consent of instructor.
 F, W

 HDF225 Prenatal, Infant & Toddler Dev

 Studies the basic principles of development, prenatal through two years of age, for typically and atypically developing children.
 Emphasizes physical, intellectual, emotional, and social growth and development of young children.
 Prerequisite: Placement into RD090 and WR090; or consent of instructor.
 F, Offered as needed

 HDF227 The Whole Child